zonArt/openlp/documentation/manual/source/troubleshooting.rst

 I am using high amounts of RAM when showing PowerPoint or Impress slides
 ------------------------------------------------------------------------

-The reason OpenLP usa greater amounts of RAM is because it does not load the presentation by itself.
+The reason OpenLP uses greater amounts of RAM is because it does not load the presentation by itself.
 OpenLP uses PowerPoint or Impress to load the presentation.
 Then OpenLP displays images of each slide.
 This results in the higher than expected RAM usage.